jakebeamish/Penplotting.js/README.md

 Contributions are welcome.
 Issues, comments and Pull Requests can be made at https://github.com/jakebeamish/penplot-svg-tool/issues.

-Currently, `jest` and `jest-cucumber` are used for testing.
-Some scenarios are described in feature files, but the majority of tests are not.
+The project is tested using jest.
 Documentation is generated using JSDoc.